C Line (Los Angeles Metro): Integration with the K Line

-According to the LA County Expenditure Plan (Measure M), groundbreaking for the project is scheduled for 2026, with an expected opening in 2030–2033.
-The timeline is expected to be accelerated under the Twenty-eight by '28 initiative.
+Ongoing construction delays led to a reassessment of that plan in 2022.
+Metro recommended public outreach aimed at reformulating the operating plan before the connection to the C Line opens in 2023; in March 2023, Metro indicated that it would recommend Option 2 in the figure above, in which the K Line would run north-south from Expo/Crenshaw to Redondo Beach, and the C Line would run from Norwalk to LAX.
+On June 22, 2023, Metro's board of directors officially approved the implementation of Option 2 based on staff recommendation and public opinion.
+In preparation for the opening of the LAX/Metro Transit Center, Metro initiated a service change on November 3, 2024, with the opening of Aviation/Century station.
+The C Line was redirected from its alignment west of Aviation/Imperial station running to Redondo Beach station to Aviation/Century station.
+The segment between Aviation/Century station and Redondo Beach station became part of the K Line.

+Future developments

-Eastern Extension to Norwalk/Santa Fe Springs station
+Eastern extension to Norwalk/Santa Fe Springs station

 The C Line's eastern terminus is 2.8 mi west of the Norwalk/Santa Fe Springs Metrolink station, which is served by several Metrolink lines and sees heavy use.
 Norwalk/Santa Fe Springs is also a proposed station on the California High-Speed Rail project.
 Bus service, primarily via Norwalk Transit line 4, is provided between the Metrolink station and the C Line terminus.
 Still, schedules are not coordinated with the C Line's arrivals.
 While plans exist to close the gap, available Measure M funding allows the operation to start in roughly 2052.

+Southeast Gateway Line interchange station

+A new infill station is planned to be constructed between Lynwood and Lakewood Boulevard in order to provide an interchange with the forthcoming Southeast Gateway Line.
+It is expected to open with the new service in 2035.

 Operations

+On Metro Rail's internal timetables, the C Line is numbered line 803.